Scar management

 What preparations are needed before scar management?

 Prior to treatment, the affected area should be cleaned, avoiding alcohol-based or irritating cosmetics.
-If undergoing laser or surgical procedures, inform your doctor of any allergies or medications (such as anticoagulants).
-Skin sensitivity tests may also be performed beforehand to prevent adverse reactions.
+If undergoing laser or surgical procedures, inform the doctor of any allergies or medications (such as anticoagulants).
+Skin sensitivity tests may also be performed before treatment to prevent adverse reactions.

 Yes.
-Hypertrophic scars are often treated with corticosteroid injections or pressure therapy, while keloids may require a combination of laser therapy and surgical removal.
-The doctor will tailor the treatment plan based on scar shape, location, and severity.
-For example, small facial scars might be prioritized for microdermabrasion, while deep scars may need skin grafting.
+Hypertrophic scars are often treated with corticosteroid injections or pressure therapy, while keloids may require combined laser and surgical excision.
+The doctor will tailor the plan based on scar shape, location, and severity.
+For example, small facial scars might be prioritized for microdermabrasion, while deep scars may need skin grafts.

 Is it normal to experience itching or swelling after scar treatment?
-How should it be managed?
+How should it be handled?

-Minor itching and swelling are common post-treatment reactions and usually resolve within 1-2 weeks.
+Mild itching and swelling are common reactions and usually subside within 1-2 weeks.
 Cold compresses or prescribed anti-inflammatory ointments can be used, but scratching should be avoided.
 If fever, pus, or persistent severe pain occurs, seek medical attention promptly, as it may indicate infection or allergic reaction.

 Is it normal for scar color to deepen after multiple treatments?

-Scar color may initially darken before gradually fading, which is part of the normal healing process.
-Improvements are typically seen within 3-6 months.
-If the color continues to darken and is accompanied by hardness or pain, a follow-up with the doctor is necessary to evaluate whether treatment parameters are excessive or if chronic inflammation exists.
+Yes, scar color may initially darken before gradually fading, which is part of the normal healing process.
+Improvement is usually seen within 3-6 months.
+If the color continues to deepen and is accompanied by hardness or pain, a follow-up is necessary to assess whether treatment parameters are excessive or if chronic inflammation exists.

-How can diet or skincare prolong the effects of scar management?
+How can diet or skincare in daily life prolong the effects of scar management?

 Increasing intake of vitamin C and protein-rich foods (such as leafy greens and fish) can promote collagen synthesis.
-Avoid spicy or allergenic foods to reduce inflammation rebound.
-Daily use of SPF30 or higher sunscreen and avoiding direct sunlight on the treated area for at least 6 months can prevent pigmentation issues.
+Avoid spicy or allergenic foods to reduce inflammation.
+Daily use of SPF30 or higher sunscreen and avoiding direct sunlight on treated areas for at least 6 months can prevent pigmentation issues.